Custom response code

 When to use custom response code rules

-A custom response code rule applies when you want to return a fixed response code and an optional page directly at the edge.
-If your requirement is different, use the appropriate ESA feature:
+Use a custom response code rule to return a fixed response code and an optional page directly at the edge.
+For other requirements, use the appropriate ESA feature:

 Requirement